hanansuk/hanansuk/README.md

 - 🔭 I’m currently working on a machine learning house price prediction project

-- 🌱 I’m a graduate student for a Data Science (MIDS) degree at the UC Berkeley
+- 🌱 I’m a graduate student for a Data Science (MIDS) degree at UC Berkeley

-- ⚡ I have a certificate in Data Science from the UC Berkeley Extension
+- ⚡ I have a certificate in Data Science from UC Berkeley Extension

 - 🎵 I’m currently working for TikTok